 7. Resistance Training for Maintaining Muscle

-It’s the signals we send to our brain that guides its decision making process.
+It’s the signals we send to our brain that guide its decision-making process.
 If you are not using certain muscles, the body gets the signal that these muscles are no longer needed.

-It then proceeds with efficiency to dismantle those muscles into individual amino acids units, releasing energy which helps fuel the body. these amino acids are then re-routed to the functions that are signalled as important and to sustain vital body organs.
+It then proceeds with efficiency to dismantle those muscles into individual amino acid units, releasing energy that helps fuel the body. these amino acids are then re-routed to the functions that are signaled as important and to sustain vital body organs.

 The Summary: To prevent muscle loss during a calorie deficit, you need to continue training with the same level of weights as before the diet program.